-This is early December on a day tour to Jökulsarlon Glacier Lagoon.
+I took this nature photo early in December on a day tour to Jökulsarlon Glacier Lagoon.
 We had driven from Reykjavik to Jökulsarlon very early.
 We parked the car and could see that a good sunrise was developing, but there was very little ice on the beach.
-I spotted this larger chunk, maybe half a mile up the beach and just started running towards it.
-My customers started running also.
+I spotted this larger chunk, maybe half a mile up the beach, and just started running towards it.
+My customers also started running.

 Buy this photo as a print in the Galleries.